 Table of Contents

 Everyone agrees that starting a business outside of your native country is more difficult than starting one in your own country.
-The fundamental reason for this is because you must not only comprehend your company’s tax requirements, but also the business environment of the country in question, which in this case is; Turkey.
+The fundamental reason for this is that you must comprehend your company’s tax requirements and the business environment of the country in question, which in this case is; Turkey.

 As a result, regular accountants who merely fill out tax returns will not suffice in your journey; you will need business consultants to assist you in successfully starting a business in Turkey.

-Turkey’s ideals are founded on fairness and an expanding economy, which allows international investors to have the same rights as Turkish investors, and vice versa.
-For both foreign and domestic investors, the terms and conditions for founding a corporation in Turkey are the same.
-Foreign investors can now form any type of company that can be formed by local investors.1
+Turkey’s ideals are founded on fairness and an expanding economy, allowing international investors to have the same rights as Turkish investors and vice versa.
+For foreign and domestic investors, the terms and conditions for founding a corporation in Turkey are the same.
+Foreign investors can now form any company that local investors can form.

 Below is a list of company types in Turkey: